-7. The jury will be instructed before closing argument, and each juror will be given a copy of the written jury instructions for use during deliberations.
+The jury will be instructed before closing argument, and each juror will be given a copy of the written jury instructions for use during deliberations.

-Trials to the Court

-Trials to the Court will begin at 8:30 a.m. on the first day of trial.

-2. For trial to the Court, a resumé or curriculum vitae, marked as an exhibit, generally will suffice for the qualification of an expert witness.

-Trial Briefs

-Trial briefs are encouraged, but not required absent specific court order.
-If filed, trial briefs shall not exceed 2,700 words and shall be filed not later than two business days before the Trial Preparation Conference.
-A trial brief may not be used as a substitute for a motion.

 PLEA AGREEMENTS

 Treatment of Notice of Disposition

-Any notice of disposition filed pursuant to D.C.COLO.LCrR 11.1(a) shall be considered to be a proposed plea agreement within the meaning of 18 U.S.C. § 3161(h)(1)(G) for the purpose of computing time under the Speedy Trial Act, 18 U.S.C. §§ 3161-74.
+Any notice of disposition filed pursuant to Local Criminal Rule 11.1(a) shall be considered to be a proposed plea agreement within the meaning of 18 U.S.C. § 3161(h)(1)(G) for the purpose of computing time under the Speedy Trial Act, 18 U.S.C. §§ 3161-74.